flutter/website/src/docs/testing/common-errors.md

 ### How to fix it?

-To fix this error, you need to specify how tall you’d like the `ListView` to be.
-If you’d like to have the `ListView` be as tall as the remaining space in the `Column`, you can wrap it using an `Expanded` widget (see the example below).
-Otherwise, you can specify an absolute height using a `SizedBox` widget or a relative height using a `Flexible` widget.
+To fix this error, specify how tall the `ListView` should be.
+To make it as tall as the remaining space in the `Column`, wrap it using an `Expanded` widget (see the example below).
+Otherwise, specify an absolute height using a `SizedBox` widget or a relative height using a `Flexible` widget.

 <!-- skip -->
 ```dart